a-musing-moose/docker_book/intro.rst

 Not long after this, another start-up with a similar offering came to my attention, dotCloud_.
 Amongst other things, they had a product called Docker_.
 At the time, Docker_ was a fairly simple wrapper around LXC_.
-It worked on Linux only (which was fine with me) but offered a *much* simpler workflow than plain LXC_.
+It worked on Linux only (which was fine with me) but offered a *much* simpler workflow than working with LXC_ directly.

 So useful was this tool that it was eventually spun out as it's own company and the rest is history.